Data Exchange Mappings¶

 oriterative-binds-to

-attributes, orat direct child nodes thru the
+attributes,at direct child nodes through the

 binds-to

-and maintain a stack bound indices.
-Subsequently it will examine all other child nodes.
+Subsequently the Data Exchange library will examine all other child nodes.
 If such a node is a structural or iterative node, it will recursively try to read the data associated with the child node.
 If the examined node is a value-holding node mapped to an multi-dimensional identifier, the value will be assigned to that identifier.
 Finally, if the node itself is a value-holding node mapped onto an identifier, it will also assign this value.

-During write¶
+During write

 , write-filter